modelop/modelop.github.io/Getting Started/Getting Started with FastScore/index.md

 ```

+<b>Style 2:</b>
-Another approach utilizes a 'call-back' style with `begin()` and `action()` functions controling the prediction behavior.
+An alternative approach that is well suited to a variety of REST-based paradigms is the existing 'call-back' style, which leverages `begin()` and `action()` functions controlling the prediction behavior.
 All Python models must declare a one-argument `action()` function.
 This function will be called everytime data is being score.
 The minimal example of a Python model is the following:

 ``` python
 # fastscore.input: input-schema